m-expunged/guacamole-sharp/README.md

 - The token encryption password as query parameter
 - A connection object inside the request body

-The token encryption password is defined while creating the Docker container through the environment variables (alternatively inside the appsettings.json if you are building your own image).
+The token encryption password is defined while creating the Docker container (alternatively inside the appsettings.json).

-The connection object contains all parameters guacd needs to create a connection. **Type** decides the type of connection (ssh, vnc, rdp, ...) and **arguments** is used to configure the connection and pass username and password of the machine you want to connect to.
-[The Apache Guacamole documentation](https://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#connection-configuration) contains a full list of arguments and their meaning.
+The connection object contains all parameters guacd needs to create a connection. **Type** decides the type of connection (ssh, vnc, rdp, ...) and **settings** is used to configure the connection and pass username and password of the machine you want to connect to.
+[The Apache Guacamole documentation](https://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#connection-configuration) contains a full list of settings and their meaning.

 ### guacamole-common-js

 In order to use guacamole-sharp, you will need to use the guacamole-common-js library in your frontend.
 You can find a detailed explanation in the Apache Guacamole Docs.

 A good way to get started is to look at the Angular example that is included in the repository, using the guacamole-common-js npm package.
 You might need to create a d.ts file if you are using Typescript in your project.

-> ⚠️ Resolution of VNC connections must be handled client side since the VNC protocol does not define any mechanism for the connecting client to indicate the desired screen size.

 Also, pay attention to the z-index, height and width of the guacamole-common-js display element and its parent/child elements, specifically the canvas elements.
 In some cases the lib creates them with weird values (e.g. z-index: -1) and you might need to change them after the element is added to the DOM.